In layman’s terms, a duel agent (or dual agency) is someone who is representing the buyer and the seller at the same time.

 Because dual agency is legal in some States, it’s extremely important for buyers and sellers to clearly understand exactly who the agents involved in their real estate transactions are working for.

-When you’re in the market for a real estate agent, you may encounter the term “dual agency”, wonder what it is and whether or not it’s a good idea for you.
+Maybe you are in the market for a real estate agent (or perhaps you are are soon to be real estate agent studying for your real estate exam), you may encounter the term “dual agency”, wonder what it is and whether or not it’s a good idea for you.

 In most cases, you need to RUN!